African humid period: Sahara and Sahel

 After a first brief lake level drop between 5,700 and 4,700 calibrated years ago that might reflect climate variability towards the end of the African humid period, water levels in Lake Megachad decreased quickly after 5,200 years before present.
-It shrank to about 5% of its former size, with the deeper northern Bodele basin drying up entirely about 2,000-1,000 years ago as it was disconnected from the southern basin where its major tributary, the Chari River, enters Lake Chad.
+It shrank to about 5% of its former size, with the deeper northern Bodele basin drying up entirely about 2,000–1,000 years ago as it was disconnected from the southern basin where its major tributary, the Chari River, enters Lake Chad.
 The dried out basin was now exposed to the Harmattan winds, which blow dust out of the dry lake bed, making it the single largest source of dust in the world.
-Dunes formed in the dried-up Sahara or began moving again after stabilizing during the AHP.
+Dunes formed in the dried-up Sahara and Sahel or began moving again after stabilizing during the AHP.

 The tropical vegetation was replaced by desert vegetation, in some places suddenly and in others more gradually.
 Along the Atlantic coast, the vegetation retreat was slowed by a stage of sea level rise that increased soil moisture levels, delaying the retreat by about two millennia.
+A gradual decline has been noted in the Tibesti.
 In Libya at Wadi Tanezzuft the end of the humid period was also delayed by leftover water in dune systems and in the Tassili mountains until 2,700 years ago, when river activity finally ceased.
 A brief moist pulse between 5,000 – 4,000 years ago in the Tibesti led to the development of the so-called "Lower Terrace".
 The Egyptian Sahara might still have been vegetated until 4,200 years ago, based on depictions of savanna environments in Fifth Dynasty tombs in Egypt.

-At Lake Yoa, which is groundwater-fed, vegetation decreased and became desert vegetation between 4,700–4,300 and 2,700 years ago, while the lake became hypersaline 4,000 years ago.
+At Lake Yoa, which is groundwater-fed, vegetation decreased and the desert took over between 4,700–4,300 and 2,700 years ago, while the lake became hypersaline 4,000 years ago.
 Lake Teli dried out completely about 4,200 years ago.
 However, the climate of the Ounianga lakes may have been affected by the Tibesti Mountains and the end of the AHP thus delayed, and fossil groundwater left by the AHP nourishes the lake to this day.
 In the central Sahara, water resources in the mountains persisted longer.